International Student Admission

 Applicants who hold degrees or have earned credits from non-U.S. institutions must have their academic records evaluated by a credential evaluation agency before they can be considered for admission to a degree/certificate program or as a graduate special (non-degree) student.

 Applicants are encouraged to contact the agencies directly for additional information.
-The following is a sample list of recognized credential agencies:
+Approved International Credential Evaluation Agencies.